Trump tells black lawmaker to clean up 'disgusting, rat and rodent infested' district

 On Thursday, the committee voted 23-16 along party lines to allow Cummings to issue subpoenas to White House officials, including Trump’s daughter Ivanka Trump and son-in-law Jared Kushner, deepening a probe into potential violations of government record-keeping laws.

+Later Saturday, Trump signaled his anger with Cummings’ committee efforts, writing in another tweet that the Democrat “spends all of his time trying to hurt innocent people through ‘Oversight.’”

-In his tweet, Trump, a Republican, took aim at Cummings’ criticism of his administration’s Mexican border policies.
+Trump, a Republican, took aim at Cummings’ criticism of his administration’s Mexican border policies.

 “Rep, Elijah Cummings has been a brutal bully, shouting and screaming at the great men & women of Border Patrol about conditions at the Southern Border, when actually his Baltimore district is FAR WORSE and more dangerous.
 His district is considered the Worst in the USA......,” Trump tweeted.